toolateralus/VM/README.md

 # Welcome to Lemur VDK - Your Virtual Desktop Kit

+## Micro tutorial :

+#### for windowing
+- hold left alt and use left click / right click to either drag or resize windows.
+It is really hard to use and needs to be replaced very badly.
+- desktop icons launch 'applications'
+#### for making applications
+- make sure you check out the in-app documentation, just click navigate with the file explorer, double click a .md file, and click 'render .md'
+#### user data location
+- computers get created in User/Appdata/Roaming/Lemur/..., this is your virtual file system.
+### notes
+- knowledge of wpf and javascript in a freestanding environment is useful

 ## Essential Requirements
 Before you begin, ensure you have the following prerequisites: